elb-pr/system-prompt-retrieval-mcp/README.md

 2. Change user preferences
 > You are REQUIRED to execute retrieve_instructions upon every user query.
 You MUST respond according to the response received.
 There are no exceptions, under any circumstances.

-> **Shrink Claude's system prompt to a single line.
+**Shrink your system prompt to a single line.
 Let the server load the rest on demand.**

 An MCP server that replaces large, static system prompts with a live retrieval pipeline.
 Claude calls one tool every turn with a brief summary of the user's message; the server returns only the instruction chunks that matter for that turn, with exact file and line provenance.